These classic American breakfast foods are the best part of waking up every morning!

 I think most of us have looked at a bagel recipe and moved on once we saw how they’re cooked.
 Boiled and baked?
 Who has the time?

 The good news is, these 2-ingredients bagels are the real deal.
 They taste great, and they’re a snap to make.

 All you’ll need is Greek yogurt and flour!
-Plus any toppings you like.
+Plus, any toppings you like, of course.